Jerricke/phase-1-project/README.md

 32. Patched bug, item and pokemon list now reloads with initial data.
 33. Added features: an arrow in the pokemon list to indicate current active pokemon, red texts for fainted pokemons.
 34. Added music for the game.
+35. Patched/polished main menu, players can only continue if they have a captured pokemon.

+# Stretch Deliverables Added
+1. Updated main menu, user is now able to select starting pokemon after reseting the game.

 # Deliverables to work on